begumcelik/Google-Play-Store-Dataset-Rating-Prediction-ML/README.md

 # Google Play Store Apps Dataset

-The dataset consists of two sperate data source files.
-The main file which is named as googleplaystore includes 13 columns that each one gives different types of information which is scraped from the Google Play Store.
+The dataset consists of two separate data source files.
+The main file which is named as googleplaystore includes 13 columns that each one gives different types of information which are scraped from the Google Play Store.
 The column names and the information stored in those columns are explained below.

 1. App: Application Name
 2. Category: Classification of the apps according to subject